TanzidAhmadHamim/fca-h4m1m-x2/SECURITY.md

 # Security Policy

-+ if have any Vulnerability finded contact: Author(KanzuWakazaki.Main@proton.me) or (Facebook.com/Lazic.Kanzu).
++ if have any Vulnerability finded contact: Author(Hamim Ahmadx) or (Facebook.com/HACKER.HAMIM.BHAI).
 Thanks!

 ## Supported Versions